Space for Giants

 Their success has been remarkable.
 In Laikipia, Kenya, this approach, combined with conservation efforts by partners in the landscape, helped cut the number of poached elephants by up to 97% from peaks in 2012.
 In 2019, the livelihoods of thousands of people were protected.
 With these results, Space for Giants continues to scale up, last year doubling the number of countries they operate in to nine, home to 85% of Africa’s remaining elephants, from Gabon to Botswana and Uganda.
 With fallout from the Covid-19 pandemic—job losses, economic shut-down and hunger—support for these programs is more critical than ever.

 “I love how big Max thinks,” says Sylvie Chantecaille, who launched our first partnership with Space for Giants with Lip Veil in 2017, adding Luminescent Eye Shade in Elephant in 2019, which has so far yielded in excess of $150,000 for the nonprofit.
 “Animals need to move freely, and space is vital for elephants to remain healthy and thriving.
-The biggest problem we are facing is the disappearance of wild spaces, and we were so happy to create this limited-edition collection to honor and benefit the gorgeous lands and animals of Africa.”
+The biggest problem we are facing is the disappearance of wild spaces, and we were so happy to create Lip Veil to honor and benefit the gorgeous lands and animals of Africa.”

 From top: CEO Max Graham with rangers; elephants on their migration route; a Kenyan farmer who is able to grow her crops with protection from a Space for Giants “smart fence”; a ranger and her tracker dog from Botswana's Anti-Poaching Unit; smart fence in Kenya.